TotenDev/Kiwi/README.md

 Basically Kiwi, queue all messages with same queue identifier and execute then FIFO, so you can have multiple process in different queues and not worry about opening to much threads or waiting for child process to finish. :)

 When you send a message to Kiwi, can be thousands of messages (with same queue id) waiting to execute before you, meaning that it can take hours to execute your message.
-By this we must have a piece of code to execute in local files as scripts, so we can assure that our message will be executed when it can.
+At this point we must have a piece of code to execute in local files as scripts, so we can assure that our message will be executed when it can.

 When you are sending the message, you have four parameters to send: